sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/powershell.md

 ## Requirements

-You need the following to use the Powershell SDK:
+You need the following to use the PowerShell SDK:

 - Your tenant name in IDN.
 To learn how to find it, refer to [Getting Started](https://developer.sailpoint.com/idn/api/getting-started#find-your-tenant-name).
 The SDK will use this tenant name to connect to your IDN instance.